GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 - **bin**: Executables and libraries produced by a build.
 - **doc**: Documentation: Doxygen API, user guide, and porting guide.
 - **examples**: Example source with makefiles.
-After you build with Make, this directory will also contain the example executables.
+After you build with `make`, this directory will also contain the example executables.
 - **include**: Header files of the Device SDK API.
 You must add this directory to the header include path when compiling your application against the source.
 - **include/bsp**: Header files of the Board Support Package (BSP).
 Functions declared here must be defined in a device-specific BSP implementation.
 When compiling your BSP source, make sure this directory is on the include path.
 - **make**: Build system configuration files.